 Claims selected for full review are randomly selected or have been flagged at the Commission for further review.
 Any claim filed with the insurer may be audited without regard to file date or date of injury unless the claim is in litigation.
 Non-litigated claim files with attorney involvement are subject to review; however, specific communications between the insurer/TPA and their counsel may be subject to the attorney-client privilege.
-During every on-site audit, all total permanent disability claims and fatality claims will be audited to ensure interim reports have been filed.
+During every on-sitefull audit, all total permanent disability claims and fatality claims will-may be audited to ensure interim-annual reports have been filed and benefits have been paid correctly.

-On-Site Audit Process
+On-SiteFull Audit Process

-The Commission will provide an initial notice of the audit to the insurer not less than four (4) weeks prior to the auditor's arrival on-site, unless the Commission determines circumstances warrant otherwise.
+The Commission will provide an initial notice of the audit to the insurer not less than four (4) weeks prior to the auditor's arrival on-site audit start date, unless the Commission determines circumstances warrant otherwise.
 The notice will describe the audit process generally.
 Included with the audit notice will be a Surety Procedures Questionnaire (See Appendix B), an IDAPA Rules Audit Questionnaire (See Appendix C) and a copy of this Audit Guide.
 The insurer will be responsible for answering the questions on the questionnaires and returning them to the Commission two (2) weeks prior to the audit.
-The notice will identify the surety to be audited, confirm the dates the auditor(s) will be on site, and identify the information required to be provided to the auditor(s) prior to and/or at the time of the auditor's arrival on site.
+The notice will identify the surety to be audited, confirm the dates the auditor(s) will be on site or need remote read-only access to the claims system, and identify the information required to be provided to the auditor(s) prior to and/or at the time of the auditor's arrival on site.audit start date.
 Such information may include but is not limited to:

-- Answers to questions regarding the insurer's operations - Insurer's original claim files and access to all electronic claim data - Wage verification for Average Weekly Wage determinations

-- Wage records for claims where Claimant is working with restrictions - A ledger of all compensation payments (or access to print this information) - Access to all received medical bills - A copy of and/or access to adjuster's original claim adjusting notes on each claim - Training, instruction and/or insurer procedure manuals as requested - List of all claims for the subject surety based upon the audit timeframe - Insurer/Third-Party Administrator operating agreements/instructions
+- Answers to questions regarding the insurer's operations - Insurer's original claim files and access to all electronic claim data - Wage verification for Average Weekly Wage determinations - Wage records for claims where Claimant is working with restrictions - A ledger of all compensation payments (or access to print this information) - Access to all received medical bills - A copy of and/or access to adjuster's original claim adjusting notes on each claim - Training, instruction and/or insurer procedure manuals as requested - List of all claims for the subject surety based upon the audit timeframe - Insurer/Third-Party Administrator operating agreements/instructions